Rollie Fingers: San Diego Padres (1977–1980)

-Fingers won the Rolaids Relief Man of the Year Award in 1977, 1978, and 1980 with the Padres.
-In his first season with the club, he easily passed the young franchise's record of 16 career saves, shared by Vicente Romo and Butch Metzger, and in 1978 he tied Clay Carroll's NL single-season record of 37 saves; the mark was again tied the following year by Bruce Sutter, who eventually shattered the record with 45 saves in 1984.
-Near the end of his time with the Padres, Fingers passed teammate Randy Jones to become the club's career leader with 265 games pitched.
+Milwaukee Brewers (1981–1982, 1984–1985)

 After the 1980 season, on December 8, the Padres traded Fingers, Gene Tenace, Bob Shirley, and a player to be named later (later selected to be Bob Geren) to the St. Louis Cardinals for Terry Kennedy, John Littlefield, Al Olmsted, Mike Phillips, Kim Seaman, Steve Swisher, and John Urrea.
 A few days later, the Cardinals traded Fingers, Ted Simmons, and Pete Vuckovich to the Milwaukee Brewers for Sixto Lezcano, Lary Sorensen, David Green, and Dave LaPoint.
-In 1981, Fingers won the Rolaids Relief Man of the Year Award, the American League Most Valuable Player Award, and the AL Cy Young Award, as the Brewers reached the playoffs for the first time in their 13-year history.
+In 1981, Fingers won the Sporting News Reliever of the Year, Rolaids Relief Man of the Year Award, the American League Most Valuable Player Award (a first for an American League relief pitcher), and the AL Cy Young Award, as the Brewers reached the playoffs for the first time in their 13-year history.
 He saved 29 games for the 1982 Brewers, but pitched most of the season in pain and was forced to miss the Brewers' first (and to date, only) trip to the World Series, where they were beaten in seven games by the Cardinals.
 Fingers missed the 1983 season with injury, and had a laminectomy to remove a herniated disk from his back in August 1984.
 During the 1984 season he passed Ken Sanders' career record of 61 saves for the Brewers.